Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Red Rock Canyon

-Start with the Conservation Area’s 13-mile scenic drive before choosing from more than 20 developed hiking trails, many which cut deep into cool, oasis slot canyons.
+Start with the Conservation Area's 13-mile scenic drive before choosing from more than 20 developed hiking trails, many of which cut deep into cool, oasis slot canyons.
+You can even find a seasonal waterfall deep within Ice Box Canyon!

 Spring Mountain Ranch State Park is another treasure in the Conservation Area.
 Part working ranch, part former luxury retreat, it contains a 1860s blacksmith shop and other historic buildings in a remarkable setting.